 To fit an implant, titanium screws are drilled into the jaw bone to support a crown, bridge or denture.

-Replacement parts take time to prepare.
-This is to ensure that they fit your mouth and other teeth properly.
+Replacement parts take time to prepare because they need to fit your mouth and other teeth properly.
 This means they may not be available on your first visit to the dentist.

 Dentures or false teeth